PrefectHQ/prefect/docs/index.md

 ### Prefect UI & Prefect Cloud

-See how [Prefect's GUI and cloud hosted functionality](ui/overview/) can make orchestrating dataflows a joy.
+See how [Prefect's UI and cloud hosted functionality](ui/overview/) can make orchestrating dataflows a joy.

 ### Collections